carpentries/lesson-example/LAYOUT.md

 4.  `install.md`: instructions for installing the software tools used by learners for this lesson.
-    Setup instructions for tools used by the core lessons are already available at the
+    Setup instructions for tools used by the core lessons should be [posted to the workshop-template repository][swc-workshop-template-pulls],
-    [workshop template][swc-workshop-template-rendered] page.
+    which provides a central location for documenting common tools.
-    Setup instructions for any other tools must be provided in `install.md`.
+    Setup instructions for other tools
+    must be provided in `install.md`,
+    which scales better as the number of lessons grow.

 5.  `reference.md`: a cheat sheet summarizing key terms and commands, syntax, etc., that can be printed and given to learners.
 See